burntspaghetti/deepLearningDashboard/readme.md

 ##Limitations:

-DLD runs large amounts of API calls en masse which can result in long waiting time.
-The future state will resolve this issue by running the API calls periodically in the background and return the stored results in the database.
+DLD runs large amounts of API calls en masse which can result in long waiting times.
+The future state will resolve this issue by fetching data from the database instead of waiting on the APIs.

 ##Additional Notes: